Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 Exercise and PE

-In 2016, researchers in Finland found a correlation between physical exercises and PE.
+In 2016, researchers in Finland found a correlation between physical exercise and PE.
 They recommend that if future research repeats their findings, then physical exercise could be added to a treatment regime.

 Age, smoking, BMI